 The experience for women in perimenopause is anything but typical.
-For some women, it feels as if they are in the throes of menopause with the entire platter of issues from hot flashes and night sweats to brain fog to massive mood swings and vaginal dryness to a sexual slump.
-More subtle changes can range from fluctuations in cholesterol levels, loss of bone density to decreased fertility.
+For some women, it feels as if they're in the throes of menopause, with the entire platter of issues from hot flashes and night sweats to brain fog to massive mood swings and vaginal dryness to a sexual slump.
+More subtle changes can range from fluctuations in cholesterol levels to loss of bone density to decreased fertility.

 “The experience for women in perimenopause is anything but typical.”

 So can you still get pregnant in perimenopause?

 Absolutely—though your fertility gradually declines in your 30s.
 (A healthy, fertile 30-year-old woman has a 20% chance of getting pregnant.
 By age 40, it is less than 5%, and by 45, that number drops to 1%.)
 While the chances are low, you can still conceive until you have gone a full year (12 consecutive months) without a period.

 If you do not wish to become pregnant and are sexually active with a male partner, you will want to use some form of birth control until your doctor gives you the all-clear.
 They can to discuss various options with you.
 And don't be surprised if hormonal birth control pills gets mentioned; as it turns out, the consistency of the hormones in the Pill can often help curb perimenopause symptoms for many women.
 (Indeed, some women taking them say they "glide" through perimenopause more smoothly.)